 2. Have a database or area on the intranet where people can go and search the lessons learned database.
 Just make sure you use good search algorithms so they don’t get frustrated with duff results.

-3. Do trend analysis across the lessons learned.
-There is likely to be a huge amount of very valuable data in the lessons database that you might be able to use to predict future performance.
+3. Do trend analysis.
+There is likely to be a huge amount of very valuable data in the database that you might be able to use to predict future performance.
 For example, the number of projects that reported lessons on how to engage with stakeholders more effectively.

 4. Include lessons learned in reports to senior management.
 You don’t need to include each one, but trend data could be very useful.

-5. If you’re trying to establish a culture of gathering lessons learned, consider making it into a bit of a competition with prizes for the best lesson, most lessons, most useful lesson, who submitted the most, who submitted the least, etc. These could be given out every year, quarter or month.
+5. If you’re trying to establish a culture of gathering lessons learned, consider making it into a bit of a competition with prizes for the best, most useful, who submitted the most, who submitted the least, etc. These could be given out every year, quarter or month.

 By using the lessons from previous projects, you can save yourself a lot of headache and your company a lot of money.
 By passing on the knowledge from your project to future project managers, you can pay it forward.